• Skip to main content

 Chromosome Structure

-• Chromosomes are structures in the nucleus containing genetic material
+Chromosomes are nuclear structures containing genetic material composed of:

 • DNA